Every visit to the McKenzie River deserves a river rafting experience, whether a gentle float or a wild ride along this scenic corridor…

 For that authentic Northwest boating experience, several river guides offer fishing excursions using the McKenzie River Drift Boat.

 Didn't Bring Your Life Jacket?

-The McKenzie Fire and Rescue and the McKenzie River Guides Association founded a free Life Jacket Lending Program in 2000.
+The McKenzie Fire and Rescue and the McKenzie River Guides Association coordinate a free Life Jacket Lending Program.
 Nine locations along the McKenzie River loan out life jackets in a variety of sizes to all who need them.
 For participating locations and more information call 541.746.6312.